Vice President for Academic Affairs and Dean of the Faculty Associate Professor of History

 - Selected for Council of Independent Colleges Senior Leadership Academy

-Dr. Goble joined the Warner Pacific faculty in 2007.
+Dr. Goble was selected as the Vice President for Academic Affairs and Dean of Faculty in February 2021 after serving in an interim role for nine months.
+He originally joined the Warner Pacific faculty in 2007 as a professor of history and humanities.
+In addition to teaching classes on race, religion, politics, and world history, he served in multiple leadership roles, including Director of First Year Experience, launching First Year Learning Communities, leading a Program Prioritization Process, and as Department and Division Chair.
+He served as Chief Innovation Officer beginning in 2018, helping to launch new programs in technology-related areas.
 In addition to academic and community work on housing displacement, immigration, and racial justice, he and his wife are foster and adoptive parents actively working toward better outcomes for vulnerable children.
 When not teaching or spending time with family, Dr. Goble enjoys playing sports, reading, writing, and playing music.
-He loves how Warner Pacific is actively working toward equity in higher education and how it creates a space where both deep faith and deep questioning are welcome.
+He wants to continue to help Warner Pacific actively work toward equity in higher education and create spaces where both deep faith and deep questioning are welcome.

 “Be the change you wish to see in the world.”
 Mohandas Gandhi.